Log in to Web Manager (web dashboard) at https://app.garagefarm.net and download our renderBeamer app for you operating system.

-Once renderBeamer is installed and you’re logged in, you’ll see the Plugins panel.
-Plugins installation panel should automatically open after the first renderBeamer startup.
-You can also open it anytime you need to install additional plugins for your 3D apps.
+Once renderBeamer is installed and you’re logged in, you’ll see the Plugins panel, which opens automatically on the first launch.
+You can access it anytime to install additional 3D application plugins.

 Here in the plugins panel, you can install plugins that allow you to work with our farm.
 Once you installed the plugin for your 3D app, you can proceed to the next step.

 Open your project in After Effects and prepare it for rendering on a render farm.